Introduction / History

 What are Their Beliefs?

-The Dupaninan Agta are traditionally animists, having no formal religion and with just superstitious fears of the spirits.
+The Dupaninan Agta are traditionally animists, having no formal religion, but rather, fear of spirits.
 In the 1990s a small number started becoming Christians, and there are over 100 Christians now.
 The large majority of the Agta are still animists.

 What are Their Needs?